Knotx/knotx/README.md

 To run Knot.x you only need Java 8.

-To build it you also need Maven.
+To build it you also need Maven at least version 3.3.1

 ## Modules
-The Knot.x project has two Maven modules: **knotx-core** and **knotx-example**.
+The Knot.x project has two main Maven modules: **knotx-core** and **knotx-example**.

-The *core* module contains the Knot.x [verticle]((http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html)) without any example data or mock endpoints.
+The *core* module contains the Knot.x [verticles]((http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html)) without any example data or mock endpoints.
 See the [Configuration section](#configuration-1) for instructions on how to deploy the Knot.x core module.

 The *example* module contains the Knot.x application, example template repositories and mock services.
-Internally, it starts three independent verticles (for the Knot.x application, example template repositories and mock services).
+Internally, it starts five verticles (Knot.x Repository, Knot.x Template Engine, Knot.x Server, Services Mocks and Mocked Remote repository).
 This module is a perfect fit for those getting started with Knot.x.

 ## Building